Councillor Anthony Fairclough, Liberal Democrat Council Group Leader

 Anthony moved to Wimbledon in 2002, and now lives on Merton Hall Road.
-He has been a councillor since May 2018 and is leader of the Liberal Democrat group on Merton Council.
+He has been a councillor for Dundonald Ward since May 2018 and is leader of the Liberal Democrat group on Merton Council.
 For the last 20 years he’s worked in legal research and support: initially in law publishing and more recently as head of research and legal support at a barristers chambers.
-He is currently head of compliance for a bespoke software development company in Sutton, where he provides legal and HR support, contract negotiation, monitoring and management.
+He is currently Director of Governance for a bespoke software development company in Sutton, where he leads on legal and HR support, contract negotiation, monitoring and management.
 In his spare time, he’s been a law centre volunteer and a trade union representative advising on training and development.
 In 2009 he founded the Wimbledon Station Book Swap.
 He wants to make this part of London a place where people can easily fulfil their potential.

 On Merton Council he sits on the Sustainable Communities Panel, monitoring the Council’s performance in relation to waste and recycling, open spaces, culture and libraries, climate change and air quality and housing.
 He is also a member of the Borough Plan Advisory Committee, who oversee strategic planning issues and policy.